-The following are the Company's direct or indirect investments in various unconsolidated joint ventures with third parties.
-The Company's direct or indirect ownership interest in each joint venture as of December 31, 2020 was as follows:
+The following are the Company's operating properties in various unconsolidated joint ventures with third parties.
+The Company's direct or indirect ownership interest in each joint venture as of December 31, 2021 was as follows:

 Joint Venture Ownership %(1)

-443 Wabash MAB LLC 50.0 %

 AM Tysons LLC 50.0 %

 Biltmore Shopping Center Partners LLC 50.0 %

-CAM-CARSON LLC-Los Angeles Premium Outlets 50.0 %

-Coolidge Holding LLC 37.5 %

 Corte Madera Village, LLC 50.1 %

 Country Club Plaza KC Partners LLC 50.0 %

-Goodyear Peripheral LLC 41.7 %

 HPP-MAC WSP, LLC-One Westside 25.0 %

-Jaren Associates #4 12.5 %

 Kierland Commons Investment LLC 50.0 %

 Macerich HHF Broadway Plaza LLC-Broadway Plaza 50.0 %

 Macerich HHF Centers LLC-Various Properties 51.0 %

 MS Portfolio LLC 50.0 %

 New River Associates LLC-Arrowhead Towne Center 60.0 %

-North Bridge Chicago LLC 50.0 %

-One Scottsdale Investors LLC 50.0 %

 Pacific Premier Retail LLC-Various Properties 60.0 %

 Propcor II Associates, LLC-Boulevard Shops 50.0 %

+PV Land SPE, LLC 5.0 %

 Scottsdale Fashion Square Partnership 50.0 %

 TM TRS Holding Company LLC 50.0 %

 Tysons Corner LLC 50.0 %

 Tysons Corner Hotel I LLC 50.0 %

 Tysons Corner Property Holdings II LLC 50.0 %

 Tysons Corner Property LLC 50.0 %

 West Acres Development, LLP 19.0 %

-Westcor/Surprise Auto Park LLC 33.3 %

 WMAP, L.L.C.-Atlas Park, The Shops at 50.0 %

-The Company's ownership interest in this table reflects its direct or indirect legal ownership interest.
+(1) The Company's ownership interest in this table reflects its direct or indirect legal ownership interest.
 Legal ownership may, at times, not equal the Company's economic interest in the listed entities because of various provisions in certain joint venture agreements regarding distributions of cash flow based on capital account balances, allocations of profits and losses and payments of preferred returns.
 As a result, the Company's actual economic interest (as distinct from its legal ownership interest) in certain of the properties could fluctuate from time to time and may not wholly align with its legal ownership interests.
 Substantially all of the Company's joint venture agreements contain rights of first refusal, buy-sell provisions, exit rights, default dilution remedies and/or other break up provisions or remedies which are customary in real estate joint venture agreements and which may, positively or negatively, affect the ultimate realization of cash flow and/or capital or liquidation proceeds.

-The Company has made the following investments, dispositions and financings in unconsolidated joint ventures during the years ended December 31, 2020, 2019 and 2018:
+The Company has made the following investments, dispositions and financings in unconsolidated joint ventures during the years ended December 31, 2021, 2020 and 2019 and events subsequent to December 31, 2021: